Food Network on Amazon Echo

 Just search the skills section of your Alexa app for “Food Network”, or say, “Alexa, enable Food Network skill” to get started.

-With the new Food Network skill, it's quick and easy to get the recipes from your favorite shows and chefs — or find some seasonal cooking inspiration.
+With the new Food Network skill, it's quick and easy to get the recipes from your favorite shows and chefs — or find some seasonal inspiration.
 Ask for recipes by name, ingredient, course or chef, and you'll receive them in your inbox to open at your convenience.
 You can also ask for the recipes that you see on TV.

 Try it out: